by Martin Maenza, partially adapted from Hawk and Dove v2 #5 by Barbara and Karl Kesel and Chris Wozniak

 The alien girl smiled.
 “Yes, I did.
 You’re the Golden Eagle, right?”
 Charley nodded dumbly.

 “Hold it one second!”
 Hank announced.
 “What’s going on here, Parker?
 What message?”

 Charley plopped down next to Arisia.
 “I rang up Gar last night, you know, and we were talking and such.
 Then I got this totally cool idea.
 Wally was there, too, so I had Gar ask him to do me a mega favor.
-I figured since he had like connections in the JLA and all, that Wally would know how to get in touch with the, like, Green Lanterns.”
+I figured since he had, like, connections in the JLA and all, that Wally would know how to get in touch with the Green Lanterns.”
 The excited young man paused to take a breath.

 “Fine, you’ve told me the how,” Hank said.
 “Now, what was this message that was so important, Parker?”

 “Oh, yeah,” Charley said.
 “Like, I didn’t mention it to you earlier because of where we were and all.
-Like, it wouldn’t have been private to discuss, you know.”
+Like, it would’ve been too private to discuss there, you know.”
 Hank gave Charley a hand gesture that indicated he should speed it along.
 The blond male got the hint.
-“Bottom line: I thought that Arisia would make a, like, perfect member of the Titans West!”
-He turned to the Green Lantern, who smiled and nodded.
+“Bottom line: I thought that Arisia would, like, make a perfect member of Titans West!”
+He turned to the young female Green Lantern, who smiled and nodded.
 “She’s game.
 So what d’ya think, Hank?”